-If you live in England and are or will soon be aged 16 - 17, NCS is a once in a lifetime experience.
+If you live in England or Northern Ireland and are or will soon be aged 16 - 17, NCS is a once in a lifetime experience.

 Along with thousands of other people your age, you’ll take part in different outdoor activities, develop skills you didn’t even know you had, learn new things, help your local community and best of all make a load of new friends.
 You’ll also be given the opportunity to create a project you really care about and bring it to life in your local area.